Fedihosting-Foundation-Forks/fep/fep/ef61/fep-ef61.md

 ### Discovering locations

-This proposal makes use of the `gateway` property, but the following alternatives are being considered:
+This proposal makes use of the `gateways` property, but the following alternatives are being considered:

 - `aliases` and [`sameAs`](https://schema.org/sameAs) (containing HTTP(S) URLs of objects)
 - `alsoKnownAs` (used for account migrations, so the usage of this property may cause issues)